au5ton/KeilForDocker/README.md

     If you get this message, reboot and then try again.

-5. Once you've confirmed that your driver script is **operational**, you're ready to install the Keil ARM MDK inside your virtual environment.
+5. Once you've confirmed that your driver script is **operational**, you're ready to download the Keil ARM MDK inside your virtual environment.

     **Run the following command:**
     ```